 Tongariro National Park offers a number of activities.
-In winter, Ruapehu is a major ski field, regarded as one of the best in the world though with a short ski season.
+In winter the snow falls and Ruapehu is a major ski field, regarded as one of the best in the world though with a short ski season.
 Despite this, Tongariro receives more summer than winter visitors, thanks to the iconic hiking opportunities along the walking tracks in the park and mountain biking offered.

 Hiking the Tongariro Crossing for mature and senior travellers:

 The Tongariro Alpine Crossing is widely regarded as New Zealand’s greatest day hike and one of the world’s greatest walks.
 Though the hike is challenging, it is suitable for senior and mature travellers who are fit and active, and more than worth it for the panoramic alpine views!